 Monetary assets and liabilities denominated in currencies other than the applicable functional currencies are translated into the functional currencies at the prevailing rates of exchange at the balance sheet date.
 Nonmonetary assets and liabilities are remeasured into the applicable functional currencies at historical exchange rates.
 Transactions in currencies other than the applicable functional currencies during the year are converted into the functional currencies at the applicable rates of exchange prevailing at the transaction dates.
 Transaction gains and losses are recognized in the consolidated statements of operations.
-For the years ended February 28, 2021,2022 and 2023, the Group recorded exchange gain of \$12,311, exchange gain of \$3,640 and exchange loss of \$36,933, respectively, in other income/(expense) in the consolidated statements of operations.
+For the years ended February 28, 2022,2023 and February 29, 2024, the Group recorded exchange gain of \$3,640, exchange loss of \$36,933 and \$13,355, respectively, in other income/(expense) in the consolidated statements of operations.